pughlab/MEDIPIPE/README.md

 ### Features

 - **Portability**: The pipeline run can be performed across different cluster engines such as SLURM (tested).
 For other platforms, please refer to [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
 - **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis thaliana genome TAIR10.
-In addition, spike-in fasta sequences for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) from Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3, and sythetic DNAs were enclosed in `data/SyntheticDNA_Arabidopsis_BACs.fa`.
+In addition, spike-in fasta sequences for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) from Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3, and [sytheticDNAs](https://github.com/hoffmangroup/2020spikein) were enclosed in `data/SyntheticDNA_Arabidopsis_BACs.fa`.
 You can also build genome database from FASTA for your custom genomes.

 ### How it works